 Appearance and perception are often far more important than solid reality.
 In fact, we often try to conform reality to the way we perceive it.
 So if a space seems bigger, then it almost is in many cases.
 Whether you’re a home buyer wondering how to make a space feel larger or a seller trying to make smaller rooms appear larger, never fear.
-Here are 5 design trick to make a small space look larger in your Los Angeles home.
+Here are 5 design trick to make a small space look larger in your Riverside home.

 1. Stay Low

 Almost everyone wants taller ceilings, even if they just feel that way because they make rooms feel larger and less confining.
 Lower furniture will achieve that effect by being closer to the floor and leaving more open space above.
 In a small bedroom, you could, for example, use a loft bed or even put a mattress right on the floor.
 For the living room, you could try mid-century pieces, which are generally low to the ground.

 2. Keep It Slender and Leggy